laserpants/groundfork-js/README.md

 ##### Endpoint

-Points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres).
+Points to a running [https://github.com/johanneshilden/groundfork-antenna-postgres](GroundFork Antenna) service.
 The endpoint is used for synchronization, when connectivity is available.

 ##### Api